CentML/ecr-anywhere/README.md

 ## Quick Start

-You'll need a credentials that can assume a role with the following policy.
+You'll need credentials that can assume a role with the following policy.
 Note, you can substitute `*` with the ARN of the repository if you want to limit the role to a specific repository.
 For multiple specific repos, use add more statement with different ARNs.

 ```json
 {